gatsbyjs/gatsby/docs/blog/2019-07-03-using-themes-for-distributed-docs/index.md

 ## Sharing components and more

-Using [MDX](https://gatsby-mdx.netlify.com/), we’re able to write rich documentation by including React components within a Markdown document.
-Since `gatsby-mdx` uses Remark under the hood, all of the Remark plugin features that were mentioned in the last section still apply.
+Using [MDX](/docs/mdx/), we’re able to write rich documentation by including React components within a Markdown document.
+Since `gatsby-plugin-mdx` uses Remark under the hood, all of the Remark plugin features that were mentioned in the last section still apply.

 ![Rendering components in MDX](./images/mdx-components.png)

-`gatsby-mdx` also allows us to replace Markdown elements with custom React components using the [`components` prop on the `MDXProvider` component](https://gatsby-mdx.netlify.com/api-reference/mdx-provider).
+`gatsby-plugin-mdx` also allows us to replace Markdown elements with custom React components using the [`components` prop on the `MDXProvider` component](https://gatsby-mdx.netlify.com/api-reference/mdx-provider).
 We use this feature to enhance our code blocks with copy buttons, filenames, and multiple language options.

 ![Enhanced code blocks](./images/code-blocks.gif)